Greenpeace Activists Board Tanker In Plastic Protest - UrduPoint

 "We painted 'PLASTIC KILLS' on the side of the vessel and the climbers successfully set up a camp," she told AFP.

-"They intend to stay to continue putting pressure on the negotiators to resist fossil fuel and petrochemical industry interference in the talks and to deliver a treaty that firmly cuts plastic production."
+"They intend to stay in order to continue putting pressure on the negotiators to resist fossil fuel and petrochemical industry interference in the talks and to deliver a treaty that firmly cuts plastic production."

-A spokesman for South Korea's coast guard told AFP police had been "deployed on the ship, and we are making warning announcements to facilitate a safe disembarkation".
+A spokesman for South Korea's coast guard said police had been "deployed on the ship, and we are making warning announcements to facilitate a safe disembarkation".

 He said a "thorough investigation" would be carried out to determine if there were any "illegal elements" to the protest.